IvyZX/flax/docs/guides/use_checkpointing.md

 ```

 <!-- #region id="6fc59dfa" -->
-Now save the checkpoint with an Orbax `PyTreeCheckpointer`, directly to `tmp/orbax/single_save` directory.
+2. Save the checkpoint with `orbax.checkpoint.PyTreeCheckpointer`, directly to the `tmp/orbax/single_save` directory.

-Note that an optional `save_args` is provided.
+Note: An optional `save_args` is provided.
 This is recommended for performance speedups, as it bundles smaller arrays in your pytree to a single large file instead of multiple smaller files.
 <!-- #endregion -->

 ```python id="0pp4QtEqW9k7"